JYang-AI/jyang-ai.github.io/_pages/join.md

 nav_order: 7
 ---

-## Openings of PhD students and Research Assistants at UH
+**Openings**

 I am actively seeking PhD students and research assistants in the [Department of Computer Science](https://uh.edu/nsm/computer-science/) at the University of Houston (UH) starting Fall 2025 or Summer 2025.
 My research focuses on ML/AI algorithms and their domain applications.
-Topics include.
-+ ML/AI methods (trustworthy ML, generative AI, optimization and decision making)
-+ AI applications (AI for science, AI for responsible computing)

-**How to apply**\
-If you have a passion for high-quality research works and are interested in working with me, please send me an email (jyang71@Central.UH.EDU or jianyiyang.ai@gmail.com) with the following materials
+If you are interested in working with me, please send me an email (jianyiyang.ai@gmail.com or jyang71@central.uh.edu) with your CV and official transcripts.
-+ Official transcripts
-+ CV that includes your research interests and experiences.

 Please start you email title with "Application for AI@UH".

+## PhD students

+## Master students

+## Undergraduate students